jholecek-rh/openshift-enhancements/enhancements/insights/rapid-recommendations.md

   - "@deads2k"
 approvers: # A single approver is preferred, the role of the approver is to raise important questions, help ensure the enhancement receives reviews from all applicable areas/SMEs, and determine when consensus is achieved such that the EP can move forward to implementation.
 Having multiple approvers makes it difficult to determine who is responsible for the actual approval.
   - TBD
-api-approvers: # In case of new or modified APIs or API extensions (CRDs, aggregated apiservers, webhooks, finalizers).
-If there is no API change, use "None"
+api-approvers:
-  - TBD
+  - None
 creation-date: 2024-01-03
-last-updated: 2024-01-04
+last-updated: 2024-01-08
 tracking-link: # link to the tracking ticket (for example: Jira Feature or Epic ticket) that corresponds to this enhancement
   - TBD
 see-also:
-  - "/enhancements/this-other-neat-thing.md"
+  - "/enhancements/insights/conditional-data-gathering.md"
 replaces:
-  - "/enhancements/that-less-than-great-idea.md"
+  - None
 superseded-by:
   - "/enhancements/our-past-effort.md"
 ---